hashworks-code/littlebrahma.v2/_caseStudy-product/xpe.md

 cHead10: "6.
 Design"
+main_content:
-cContent15: "Delivered a high quality engineering platform actionable for the performance engineers, insightful for the project management teams to access risk of delivery & data-driven for the executive teams to measure product quality."
+  - cContent15: "Delivered a high quality engineering platform actionable for the performance engineers, insightful for the project management teams to access risk of delivery & data-driven for the executive teams to measure product quality."

 cHead11: "Evolve "
 csubHead6: "An improved UX solution"